benspector-mls/f23-2-3-0-todo-app-example/README.md

 ## Why Vite?

 Vite is a tool for developing web applications.
-It works by creating a "development" version of your project and provides a server for previewing and testing that version.
-In this "development" mode you can quickly iterate on the project and see the application "hot reload" without having to restart the server.
+It works by creating a **"development" version** of your project and provides a server for previewing and testing that version.
+In this "development" mode you can quickly iterate on the project and see the application **"hot reload"** without having to restart the server.

-When it is time to deploy your project, it provides tools for "compiling" the project into a "production" version of the project that can easily be deployed on a third-party hosting service.
-For basic front-end only applications, we'll use Github Pages.
+When it is time to **deploy** your project, it provides tools for **"compiling"** the project into a **"production" version** of the project that can easily be deployed on a third-party hosting service.
+For basic front-end only applications, we'll use **Github Pages**.
 Eventually we'll use a more robust hosting service like Render which can provide a full back-end server and a database server.

 Vite can be used for both simple and complex projects, from front-end only applications that use nothing but Vanilla JS to robust full-stack applications using frameworks like React.